The Layoff Guide

 Researched

-Wyoming Department of Workforce Services runs UI through the WYUI portal.
-Wyoming's small claimant pool means contact center waits are usually modest.
-The portal opens weekly cert Sunday morning Mountain, and the state's filing flow is one of the simpler interfaces nationally.
+Wyoming Department of Workforce Services runs UI through the WYUI portal at wyui.wyo.gov.
+Each claim week ends on a Saturday, and you file your continued claim within 14 days after the week ends.
+Wyoming's small claimant pool means contact center waits are usually modest, and the filing flow is one of the simpler interfaces nationally.

 SourceApplies to: Wyoming